How to Check for Windows 11 Updates

 Understanding update types

-Windows sends out different kinds of updates to keep your system healthy.
-Monthly quality updates These include “B” releases (regular monthly security fixes), “C” releases (optional previews for new features News and Interests), and out-of-band releases (emergency fixes for urgent issues).
+Windows 11 sends different kinds of updates to keep your computer safe and running well.
+These include regular monthly updates for security and fixes, optional previews for new features, and emergency updates for urgent problems.

 If you prefer using a command, you can run this string in your terminal: